 Little has been written about these sought-after items, which were first revealed at the Qubba Palace sale of the royal collections, beyond George Lee's catalogue.
-But John has delved deeper, and by comparing control-numbers (indicating John Clarke's engrossing and novel delving into the cancelledbacks could use some help.
-Will all members who have examples, and especially in blocks, please contact John with a view to furnishing scans or photos for further research.
+But John has delved deeper, and by comparing control-numbers (indicating the year of printing) with the cancelled-back, has come up with some interesting conclusions.